 Which are the best headphones to use in your home recording studio?
 You probably already own a set of headphones and are wondering if they are suitable.
+This is our complete up-to-date guide for which are the best studio headphones in 2022.

 If you are on a tight budget then headphones aren’t necessarily the first thing that you’re going to have to upgrade.
 It is more important to purchase a suitable recording interface and microphone – or a USB microphone with headphone port.